Terms | Application Deadlines | Eligibility | Course Information | Program Fees | Housing and Meals

 Housing and Meals:

 Alternatively, students may seek private accommodations through the recommended list provided by WU.
-More information on housing can be found here.
+More information on housing can be found on the Accommodation website for exchange students.
 There are no meal plans.
 Students either cook or provide meals for themselves.

 Housing leases for the fall semester are four months long, September to December.
-When students register for the optional German language and Orientation and Culture Program they will be able to move right into their accommodation and not pay extra for housing during that two week period.
+When students register for the optional German language and Orientation and Culture Program, they will be able to move right into their accommodation and not pay extra for housing during that two week period.

-For more information on this program and the steps to apply, please review the Steps to Study Abroad on our website.?
+For more information on how to apply, please review the Apply/Register section of our website.